You are here

 The Erglu Cliffs (also called the Ergelu Cliffs) - one of the most continuous sandstone walls in the Baltics some 700 meters long and up to 22 meters high.
 About a 330-meter-long section sits on the bank of the Gauja River.

-The Erglu Cliffs is one of the major natural monuments in Gauja National Park.
+The Erglu Cliffs are one of the major natural monuments in Gauja National Park.
 The cliffs are situated about 7 kilometers from the center of Cesis town.
 A great view on the Gauja Valley opens to the north and to the west from the viewing point atop the cliffs.

 The cliffs are fractured by joints, and slumping and sliding of sandstone blocks is possible therefore standing at the foot of the cliffs is dangerous.